davidpmccormick/davidpmccormick.github.io/_posts/2014-05-06-hide-st3-sidebar-icons.md

 1. Create a [theme-name].sublime-theme file in 'packages/User/'
-2. Add the following to that file
+2. Add the following to that file:

 {% highlight json %}
 [